sadlil/website/src/content/home/works.md

 in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam; however, we also have R&D offices in Bangalore, Beijing, & Seattle.</div>
 <div class=exp-work-worked>
+ - Designed, Architect and Build several micro services to scale support <br>
+ - Worked as an team **DevOps** to supports team's scalable cloud infrastructure <br>
  - Work with teams to Scale core Backend services <br>
  - Work with PMs to collaborate with Business requirements and design software systems to support those requirements <br>
- - Work closely with Data Scientists to support huge user loads and identify goals <br>
+ - Work closely and provided support for Data Scientists core ML systems <br>
  - Design and Implement Backend services for Core teams <br>
  - Support and scale systems to handle millions of request <br>
  - Work on API Layer design to support large scale system <br>
- - Support Fixing production BUGS <br>
 </div>

 ----